-All Locations > International > North America > Canada > British Columbia > Fraser Valley Area > Harrison Bluffs > Tree Frog
+All Locations > International > North America > Canada > British Columbia > Fraser Valley > Harrison Bluffs > Tree Frog

 Avg: 2.6 from 7 votes

 Treefrog is the slab just above and rightof the two cracks and very bottom cliffs.
 The crux is right near the fist bolt, The best climbing is near the top.

 By using the trail to the first cliffs follow the trail to the left of Sleeping Princess.
 Head Right past the anchors for Sleeping Princess and drop down to the base of the route.
 To hike to the anchors follow the markers above Sleeping Princess (left of the route) it will take you to a fixed rope, climb the rope and traverse right and you will have to hike down to the edge of Treefrog, the chain is around the tree at the top of the climb.

 The are four bolts and two or three cam placements protecting this route, one bolt comes quickly, the next after a 12ft run up some very easy slab, place a cam behind a block then the third bolt after a haul up a ledge on a steep section and the fourth bolt right after the third.
 The last 15 feet of the route is protected by a medium sized cam.
 There is a chain around the tree at the top of the climb from which a toprope can be set up.